Jvdputten/papydur/README.md

 Hi, I'm Joost van der Putten

 You can find most of my repos in the related organizations.
-- For automation scripts, go to papydur-automation
+- For automation scripts, go to papydur-scripts
 - For ai stuff, see papydur-ai
 - For personal projects go to papydur-projects
 - For math/datastructures/algorithm based repos, see papydur-dsa